 The dollar influence

-What happens if I you are under insured?
+What happens if you are underinsured?

-Please do not think that it can never happen to you.
-Whether it be a loss or theft, get your jewellery valued today it will cost a lot less than any potential loss, you can even get it scanned as a 3D image so if the worst ever did happen your jewellery could be replaced to match the original piece.
+If I can offer you some friendly advice please do not think that it can never happen to you.
+Whether it be a loss or theft, get your jewellery valued today.
+It will cost a lot less than any potential loss; you can even get it scanned as a 3D image, so if the worst ever did happen, your jewellery can be replaced to match the original piece.

-Time to act now
+Time to act is now

-If you had your jewellery made by me call me today to arrange to have a new appraisal or visit The National Association of Jewellers web site to search for an approved valuer in your error.
+If you had your jewellery made by me, call me today to arrange to have a new appraisal or visit The National Association of Jewellers website to search for an approved valuer in your error.